Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: VIII. Sandin, Penrose defense 1991, 2004

 In 1990, Okun was invited by R.H.
 Romer to publish in AJP in the context of Adler and Sandin's works.
 This invitation resulted in a publication \cite{Okun 3} only in 2009 which focused on algebraic aspects of the following relation:

 In addition, Okun once again criticized Hawking for the form of quoting the formula of the mass and energy equivalence in his new book \cite{Hawking 2}.

 \section{VIII.
-Sandin, Penrose Defense 1991, 2004}
+Sandin, Penrose defense 1991, 2004}

-In 1991, Sandin publishes a work titled "Defence of Relativistic Mass" \cite{Sandin}.
+In 1991, Sandin publishes a work titled ``Defence of Relativistic Mass" \cite{Sandin}.
 It contains the idea of the following Lemma by Sandin:

-whose seemingly trivial proof requires the assumption $\mathrm{M}\neq mc^2/v^2$.
+whose seemingly trivial proof requires the assumption $M\neq mc^2/v^2$.
 This Lemma shows that the standard Adler's definition of inertial mass (\ref{Adler inercia}) is not proper if the mass changes.
-In other words, in the light of this methodology, only transverse mass is full consistent.
+In other words, in the light of this methodology, only transverse mass is fully consistent.

-A recognised contemporary relativist, R. Penrose, referred in his book "The Road to Reality" (2004) in a concise way to the concept of mass \cite{Penrose}.
+A recognised contemporary relativist, R. Penrose, referred in his book ``The Road to Reality" (2004) in a concise way to the concept of mass \cite{Penrose}.
 He denoted the relativistic mass $M$ as $m$ and named it \textit{total mass}, and invariable mass $m$ he referred to as $\mu$ (like Einstein) and called it \textit{rest mass}.
 He described the properties of these types of mass which can be formalized in the notations used here for the isolated frame of two not interacting bodies:

-where: $\text{inv}$ - invariant symbol, $\uplus$ - mass connection rule.
+where: $\text{inv}$ -- invariant symbol, $\uplus$ -- relativistic mass connection rule, $\uplus_0$ -- rest mass connection rule.
 As we can see, mass $M$ and mass $m$ have opposing properties regarding invariance, additivity and conservativity in the additive sense.
 Due to the lack of additivity of rest mass, the later property can be replaced with:

 This formula, however, does not refer to strong interaction.
 The analysis taking into account the contribution of potential and nuclear energy to mass is included in Einstein's short article \cite{Einstein 1946} or in Brillouin's book \cite{Brillouin}.
 At present, the principle of mass and energy equivalence in the context of nuclear energy and mass deficit is such a well-established experimental fact that it does not even require a reference.